pesho-ivanov/martinus.github.io/_posts/2017/2017-07-22-free-secure-web-jekyll-github-pages-cloudflare.md

 1. Import the domain `ankerl.com`, it should reveal the same entries as above.
 If not, add them by hand exactly as above.
 1. In GoDaddy change the nameservers as explained by cloudflare.
 For me I had to change them to `dan.ns.cloudflare.com` and `rita.ns.cloudflare.com`.

-To enable caching and force HTTPS for all sites, create two page rules. **Make sure they are in that order**:
+To enable caching and force HTTPS for all sites, subdomain and apex domain, create two page rules. **Make sure they are in that order**:

-1. URL is `https://*.ankerl.com/*` Then the settings are: `Cache Level` `Cache Everything`
+1. URL is `https://*ankerl.com/*` Then the settings are: `Cache Level` `Cache Everything`
-1. URL is `http://*.ankerl.com/*` Then the settings are: `Always use HTTPS` Enforce HTTPS for this URL
+1. URL is `http://*ankerl.com/*` Then the settings are: `Always use HTTPS` Enforce HTTPS for this URL

 It took a while until I could select `Always use HTTPS` for my domain, probably because the previous settings like nameserver were not active yet.
 So have a little patience and try after a few minutes.